slub/dfg-viewer/Documentation/Index.rst

 System Requirements
 -------------------

-You need a webserver stack with Apache2 or Ngnix, PHP >= 7.3 and MySQL / MariaDB.
+You need a webserver stack with Apache2 or Nginx, PHP >= 7.4 and MySQL / MariaDB.
-Debian 10 (buster) is known to work with Kitodo.Presentation 3.2 and DFG-Viewer 5.2.

 We recommend at least: